-1) Eligibility.
-All competitors at the Canadian Ski Championships must:

-- have a valid Nordiq Canada, Associate or FIS race license from the current season; and - have points on the most current CPL or FIS Points List.

-2) Medal Eligibility.
+- 1) Eligibility.
+All competitors at the Canadian Ski Championships must: - have a valid Nordig Canada, Associate or FIS race license from the current season; and - have points on the most current CPL or FIS Points List. - 2) Medal Eligibility.
 This category of eligibility allows the competitor to compete for Canadian Championships medals and awards put forward by Nordiq Canada and prizes provided by the OC or sponsors.
 As well, skiers in this category of eligibility may earn points towards overall Canadian Aggregate Awards (Club, Division or Individual).
-To achieve medal eligibility the skier must fulfil the following:

-- be a Canadian citizen or holds a Permanent Resident Card (PR Card); and - is eligible to be issued a current FIS License by Canada at the time of race registration.

-3) Partial Eligibility.
+To achieve medal eligibility the skier must fulfil the following: - be a Canadian citizen or holds a Permanent Resident Card (PR Card); and - is eligible to be issued a current FIS License by Canada at the time of race registration. - 3) Partial Eligibility.
 This category of eligibility allows a competitor to compete for OC or sponsor generated prizes, including cash prizes in the open class.
 This category of eligibility does not allow the skier to earn points towards any of the overall Canadian Aggregate Championship Awards.
-Skiers in this eligibility category would include the following:

-- Those who have a Nordiq Canada race license but are not Canadian citizens or do not have a permanent resident card; or - Skiers who have a FIS license issued by a foreign Ski Federation

-4) CCUNC Eligibility: The eligible athlete meets the varsity requirements of their institution, (USport member, CEGEP or College), is enrolled in a minimum of 3 courses /semester for 2 semesters in the most recent 12month period and signed authorization from the school registrar and/or Director of Athletics is received by Nordiq Canada's DEM.
+Skiers in this eligibility category would include the following: - Those who have a Nordiq Canada race license but are not Canadian citizens or do not have a permanent resident card; or - Skiers who have a FIS license issued by a foreign Ski Federation - 4) CCUNC Eligibility: The eligible athlete meets the varsity requirements of their institution, (USport member, CEGEP or College), is enrolled in a minimum of 3 courses /semester for 2 semesters in the most recent 12-month period and signed authorization from the school registrar and/or Director of Athletics is received by Nordiq Canada's DEM.
 Graduate students and cooperative education students are eligible if they provide signed documentation as outlined above.
 Completed eligibility forms, available in Appendix B, must be in the hands of Nordiq Canada's DEM by the entry deadline noted on the eligibility forms.
-CCUNC skiers must also hold a Nordiq Canada racing license and must be on the CPL and score aggregate points for their school if they are officially registered by the Canadian institution on the CCUNC Eligibility Form in Appendix B.
+CCUNC skiers must also hold a Nordiq Canada racing license and must be on the CPL - A skier who attends a foreign school, regardless of citizenship or Nordiq Canada License status, is ineligible to compete for CCUNC individual medals or Aggregate Awards at the Canadian Championships, however a skier, regardless of nationality may compete and earn CCUNC medals and score aggregate points for their school if they are officially registered by the Canadian institution on the CCUNC Eligibility Form in Appendix B.